pyweeker/sarkadban/README.md

 Sokoban remix made with python3.8.5 and arcade library

+30th june : Num_0 to save game, ok for trolls, check for static placed diamonds
+-----------

 27th june fixed diamonds with run_32.py , need to check saving game
------------

 26th june need to fix diamonds